Mu2 Scorpii

-This is a blue-white, B-type subgiant star with a stellar classification of B2 IV.
-It has an estimated 7 times the radius of the Sun, almost 9 times the Sun's mass, and shines with 2,385 times the Sun's luminosity.
-The outer atmosphere has an effective temperature of 23,113 K. It is some 18.5 million years old and is spinning with a projected rotational velocity of 58 km/s.

 Nomenclature

-μ² Scorpii (Latinised to Mu² Scorpii) is the star's Bayer designation.
+μ2 Scorpii (Latinised to Mu2 Scorpii, abbreviated μ2 Sco, Mu2 Sco) is the star's Bayer designation.

-In Tahiti, a traditional story is told of a brother and sister, named Pipiri and Rehua, who flee their parents into the sky and become stars.
-Their parents call them Pipiri ma while chasing them into the sky: ma "with, and" is used after names to mean "et al." In one account, the children become Shaula and Lesath in the tip of the tail of Scorpio, and in another they become Mu² and Mu¹ Scorpii.
-(In a similar version of the story told in the Cook Islands, they become Omega¹ and Omega² Scorpii).
+A traditional Polynesian story is told of a brother and sister who flee their parents into the sky and become stars.
+In one account, the children become Shaula and Lesath in the tip of the tail of Scorpius, and in another they become Mu2 and Mu1 Scorpii.
+In the Tahitian version of this story, the brother and sister are named Pipiri and Rehua, and their parents call them Pipiri ma while chasing them into the sky: ma "with, and" is used after names to mean "et al." (In a similar version of the story told in the Cook Islands, they become Omega1 and Omega2 Scorpii).

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Pipirima for this star on 5 September 2017 (along with Xamidimura for its partner) and it is now so included in the List of IAU-approved Star Names.

-In Chinese astronomy, Mu² Scorpii is called 尾宿增二.
+In Chinese astronomy, Mu2 Scorpii is identified as the second added star of the Tail asterism (尾宿增二 (Wěi Xiù zēng èr)).
+It was historically called Shengong (神宮 (Shéngōng)), a name which was later applied to the star cluster NGC 6231, and has been adopted by the IAU Working Group on Star Names for the star HD 153072.